mrokuu/bookingapp/README.md

 App for scheduling doctor appointments.
 A multi-layer architecture was used.

+#  Features

+Non-admin page:

+* Login
+* Making an appointment
+* Sending an e-mail after making an appointment
+* Sorting by specialization
+* After logging in, you can view the list of appointments

+Admin page:

+* Login
+* Editing Doctor, Specialization
+* Adding Doctor, Specialization
+* Deliting Doctor, Specilization
+* Displaying a list of appointments

 #  Tech stack

 * Spring Boot,
 * Angular,
 * TypeScript,